 B.S.E. in Industrial and Operations Engineering

-The Industrial and Operations Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+Accredited by the Engineering Accreditation Commission(s) of ABET, https://www.abet.org, under the General Criteria and the Industrial Engineering Criteria.
 Please see the PDF version of the sample schedule.
-Additional information can be found on the department advising website, http://www.engin.umich.edu/ioe/academics/undergrad.
+Additional information can be found on the IOE Department Advising website.